mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 ### Removing a Service Account

-A service account can be removed from the Company by clicking the delete icon on the table and confirming the action.
+A service account can be removed from the Company by clicking the delete icon on the corresponding table row and confirming the action.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>